New York Lawyers

 In a little over a year, the elderly woman fell 16 times, resulting in fractures of the pelvis, spine, nose, and wrist—and developed multiple bed sores that became infected and required agonizing debridement procedures (removal of dead tissue).

-To attain the comprehensive and compassionate representation you and your loved one deserve, contact us now.
-We offer free consultations.
+To attain the comprehensive and compassionate representation you and your loved one deserve, give us a call at (212) 880-6496 or contact us online now.
+Our New York nursing home neglect and abuse attorneys offer free consultations.